IT News

 For more information, and samples of these scams, please read UMIT's "Don't Get Phished: Protect Yourself and Stop Identity Theft" article.
 To learn more about phishing and learn how keep your identity safe, please download UMIT's Phishing 101: How to Spot a Phishing Attempt and Phishing 101: Tips to Protect Yourself documents.

-If you are victim of phishing, e.g., you clicked a link and/or downloaded an attachment from a suspicious source, please contact the UMIT Service Desk at: (305) 284-6565 or help@miami.edu, as well as the Information Security Office (ISO) at: infosec@miami.edu.
+If you are victim of phishing, e.g., you clicked a link and/or downloaded an attachment from a suspicious source, please contact the IT Service Desk at help@miami.edu and the IT Security team at infosec@miami.edu.